-- Install, uninstall, enable, disable add-ons - Manage users, groups, and permissions
+- Install, uninstall, enable, disable system and user installed apps

+- Manage users, groups, and permissions

 - Change the site appearance

 - Export and import spaces

 - Change logging levels, and other configuration.

 Not all admin features will be available, and just like end-users, admins won't be able to create, edit, or delete any content.